roemvaar/cs_notes/docs/computer_systems/linux.md

 - All kernel modules, spread over the kernel source tree, as .ko (kernel object) files.

 ### Inter-Process Communication

-# TO DO: UPDATE PROCESS SECTION USING CH.
-3 - how to create one - ch.
-3 - Linux Kernels Development
 Another name for a process is a task

 ## Signals